-We use a stack pointer (R14) but no frame pointer.
+We use a stack pointer (R1) but no frame pointer.

 US.ENABLE_FLOATS() is called in this method (see Exceptions).

 The stack pointer always points to the top of the actual frame.
 At the top the stack pointer of the caller has to be stored.
+When creating a new frame the relocation of the pointer and storing of its previous value must be atomic.
+This is achieved with the instruction stwu.
+When leaving the method in the epilogue a simple instruction addi suffices, since the compiler knows the size of the frame.
 The back chain pointer is used for the debugger, for exceptions and for the garbage collection.

-Optimization: The ARM architecture has lots of EXTR's.
+Optimization: The PPC architecture has lots of FPR's.
 One could use half of them in normal methods and the other half in exception methods.
 For such a case all normal methods which could be called from within exception methods must be translated a second time with the second set.
 The compiler would have to find out how to handle each method.

-As shown in Register Allocation, return values must be passed in R0 (together with R1 for longs) or D0 / S0.
-For longs we must consider the case that R0 and R1 must be swapped in order to contain the correct return value.
+As shown in Register Allocation, return values must be passed in R2 (together with R3 for longs) or FPR1.
+For longs we must consider the case that R2 and R3 must be swapped in order to contain the correct return value.

 While generating code certain addresses are not known.

-Such addresses must be loaded with the aid of an auxiliary registers.
+Such addresses must be loaded with the aid of an auxiliary (with addi and addis).
 After linking these addresses are known and must be corrected in the code.
 For this purpose a table called fixups is maintained.
 It contains all references to the objects, which were created by the class file reader and whose final addresses must be inserted into the code.
-In order to know at what position in the machine code array a certain correction has to be made, the next position is stored in the instruction movw as an immediate operand beginning with the last position (lastFixup).
+In order to know at what position in the machine code array a certain correction has to be made, the next position is stored in the instruction addi as an immediate operand beginning with the last position (lastFixup).

 There is a set of methods contained in the class LL.java.
 These methods handle functions which should cause no call to a method but which could be implemented directly with one or several machine instructions depending on the target architecture.
 Here again, LL.java contains simple stubs.

 Subroutines are methods for which there is no Java code (and hence no Bytecode or SSA) but only machine code.
-This is useful for the delegation of interface methods (see Interfaces) or for exception handling.
+This is useful for the delegation of interface methods (see Interfaces) or for dividing longs.

 Such methods are listed in Method.compSpecSubroutines and the code generator issues code (if subroutines are used).
 These subroutines must be linked as well.
-Currently, there are two types of compiler specific methods
+Currently, there are three types of compiler specific methods